janoodleFTW/timy-messenger/CONTRIBUTING.md

 If you notice something not working, feel free to report a bug using the "Report Bug" template.

+**All bugs reported that don't follow the template will be marked as 'invalid' and closed.**

 ### Adding Documentation

 Any sort of documentation is welcome.